 In most cases, for security reasons it is likely that we will be unable to disclose details of the issue until our investigation has been completed.

 Once the issue has been resolved, we will post an update along with thanks and credit for the discovery.

 Frequently Asked Questions

 Our server infrastructure is hosted by Amazon Web Services (AWS) - in their North Virginia (US) region.
-You can read more about our Security provisions and overview by heading to our Security section.
+AWS ensures that all data is encrypted in transit with TLS across all services.

 Please email us if you'd like to exercise your rights under GDPR.
 You can request to have your data deleted as well as request further information on how your data is being used - amongst other things.